Designer Spotlight: Kitchen Transformation Comes to an 1847 New York Home

 Terry had tried a kitchen planner program provided by a big box store, but he wasn’t confident in the appearance and durability of the cabinetry he saw firsthand.
 He found CliqStudios.com while searching online and was pleased with the quality and design services offered.

 This project was by no means small.
-In fact, it was a major overhaul that even involved some structural work and an external addition to the home.
+In fact, it was a major overhaul, involving some structural work and an external addition to the home.
 Just before we started working together, a conservatory for café style dining at home was added onto the kitchen.
 An underused exterior door was also retrofitted with a window.

 After getting the rundown from Terry, I was excited to be a part of such a unique remodel.
 The existing kitchen was from the 1960s and was long overdue for an upgrade.
 Terry’s goal was to create a space with the feel of a New York loft.
 To replace the light oak cabinets, Terry selected the CliqStudios.com shaker-style Dayton door in my favorite finish, Painted Tea Leaf.